ackertyson/dock-ops/README.md

 IKR!
 As if you're not saving enough keystrokes over vanilla Docker already!
 But `<TAB>` suggestions are awesome, so follow the directions in the `dock-ops-completion.bash` file included with this project.
-Commands with parameter completion options are noted below.
+Commands with parameter completions are noted in the COMMAND EQUIVALENTS section below.

 Because arguments for `push`, `rmi` and `tag` include colons (for image tags), and because bash normally considers `:` a word boundary, completions for these